michalbogacz/scala-bazel-monorepo/projects/scripts/README.md

 # Scripts

 Scripts can depend on any part of monorepo.
-In this example they depend on `commons` You need in script part of service?
-Access to DB with real code repository?
-It can be easily done.
+In this example, they depend on `commons` But scripts can also depend on services and use their code.

-File [BUILD.bazel](BUILD.bazel) can contain many `scala_binary` to easier reference additional scrips.
+File [BUILD.bazel](BUILD.bazel) can contain many `scala_binary` to easily reference additional scrips.
-Structure of scripts might look strange, but it shows that Bazel does not restrict your decision on how you organize code.
+The structure of scripts might look strange, but it shows that Bazel does not restrict your decision on how you organize code.